weasel-codes/community-detection-using-leader-knowledge/README.md

 * ```Source_Code/WSC_Implementation_Plot.ipynb``` deals with printing of clusters obtained in ```Source_Code/WSC_Implementation.ipynb``` .

 ### Images
+This folder consist of images required to create this readme document.

 ## Working Environment
 * Programming language : Python